jonbrick/notion-task-maker/README.md

-# Notion AI Task Summary Automation
+# Notion AI Task Maker

+// TO BE CHANGED!!
 Automated system that generates AI-powered summaries of completed tasks by category for weekly retrospectives in Notion.
 Uses Claude AI to create professional, concise summaries that respect your time and use natural language.

 ## ✨ Features